Tilburg chess tournament: 1993

-The 1993 edition was played in the same format as the 1992 edition with 112 participants; round one had 96 unseeded entrants and 16 seeded players (with a bye) joined the winners in round two.
-Tie-break games were played at a time control of twenty minutes plus ten second increment.
+The 1993 edition was played in the same format as the 1992 edition with 112 participants; round one had 96 unseeded entrants, and 16 seeded players (with a bye) joined the winners in round two.
+Tie-break games were played at a time control of twenty minutes plus a ten-second increment.
 The prize fund was the same as last year: 500,000 Dutch guilders (100,000 for the winner) and minimum 10,000 dg. guaranteed to seeded players.
 Of the seventeen host country players that started, only two made it past the first round.
 They were joined by the seeded Jan Timman and Jeroen Piket.
 Paul van der Sterren declined to play after his request to be seeded was turned down.

 1994

 The final edition to be organised under Interpolis' sponsorship was another large knockout tournament.

 At the opening ceremony, a spokesman for Interpolis shocked the audience with an announcement that the company was reconsidering its chess and other public relations activities, following a total merger with Rabobank.
 FIDE President Florencio Campomanes attended the opening, primarily to lend support to the FIDE Women's Candidates tournament, which was being held at Tilburg alongside the Interpolis event.

 The event commenced with a first round of 112 participants and the 56 winners were then joined by eight seeded players to make up a 64-player second round.
 The seeded players were Karpov (Elo rating 2780), Salov (2710), Ivanchuk (2695), Bareev (2695), Khalifman (2645), Epishin (2650), Timman (2635), and K. Georgiev (2615).

 Due to a clash with another strong tournament in Horgen, the line-up was slightly depleted this time.
 Garry Kasparov, Alexei Shirov, Artur Yusupov, Viktor Korchnoi, Joël Lautier, Boris Gelfand, Peter Leko and Tony Miles were among those who favoured the rival event.
 Additionally, some Russian players were staying at home to prepare for their national championship, a precursor to selection for the Olympiad team.

 Everyone was surprised to see the return of the Brazilian GM Henrique Mecking, a former world-class player, who had suffered a life-threatening condition some eighteen years previously and had been in a slow recovery ever since.

 Held at the Interpolis headquarters, round one heralded the largest number of 'big reputation' casualties since the introduction of the knockout format.
 Alexander Beliavsky, Victor Bologan, Mikhail Gurevich, Curt Hansen, Lembit Oll, Alon Greenfeld, Ilya Smirin, Veselin Topalov and home favourite Jeroen Piket all had to pack their bags after just three days.

 As before, each round comprised two (classic time limit) games on days one and two, followed by a rest day, which was also the day to conclude tie-breaks (starting with pairs of rapid time limit games and followed, if necessary, with blitz games).